Paris Fashion for Moms: How to Dress Like a Parisienne While Chasing Toddlers

 - A structured crossbody bag - Something like this lightweight crossbody travel bag keeps your hands free for strollers and little hands while looking entirely intentional.

 - Ballet flats or clean white sneakers - Comfort is non-negotiable on Parisian sidewalks.
-I am a huge fan of these cushioned ballet flats for long days of walking.
+I'm a huge fan of these cushioned ballet flats for long days of walking.

 Dressing for the Neighborhood